John C. Meyer: Later life

-Meyer died of a heart attack on December 2, 1975, and is buried with full military honors at Arlington National Cemetery.
+Meyer died of a heart attack on December 2, 1975, and was buried with full military honors at Arlington National Cemetery.

 In 1988, Meyer was inducted into the National Aviation Hall of Fame.

 Awards and decorations

 Meyer's military decorations include the Distinguished Service Cross with two oak leaf clusters, Air Force Distinguished Service Medal with oak leaf cluster, Silver Star with oak leaf cluster, Legion of Merit, Distinguished Flying Cross with six oak leaf clusters, Air Medal with 14 oak leaf clusters, Croix de Guerre with palm from both France and Belgium.
 In March 1973 be received the Frank Hawks Memorial Award for his many contributions to aviation.
 He retired July 1, 1974.